solebellsBEACH/solebellsBEACH/README.md

 ## Hi, I'm Lucas 👋

-- 🔭 Front-end intern at @lubysoftware, currently working with ReactJS.
+- 🔭 Front-end intern at <a href="https://www.luby.com.br/">Luby Software<a/>, currently working with ReactJS.
 Graduated from the Federal Institute of Espírito Santo (IFES) in IT technician for internet, where I also acquired knowledge of Python, Java and No-SQL.
 Programming is a love-hate relationship that usually ends well, when I'm not programming, I get busy surfing.
 Here are some ideas to get you started: